-- May 13 – May 17: Ship to Memphis College of Art via UPS, USPS, or FedEx
+- May 13-17: Ship to Memphis College of Art via UPS, USPS or FedEx

 All work must weigh 60 lbs or less and measure no larger than 48” in any direction.
 Work must be available for the duration of the exhibition.
-Accepted work must arrive at MCA (Memphis College of Art) by May 20, exhibition ready, complete with hanging wire.
+Accepted work must arrive at MCA (Memphis College of Art) by May 17 Shipment and May 18th for hand delivery, exhibition ready, complete with hanging wire.
 No saw-tooth hangers or clip frames will be accepted.
 Works that differ significantly from the entry image may be disqualified.
 Works may be shipped, or hand delivered to Memphis College of Art at 1930 Poplar Ave, Memphis, TN 38104.
 Those being shipped must use plexi or acrylic, no glass.
 Work must be in a reusable container and be accompanied by a prepaid return-shipping label.
 Work will be repackaged and shipped back to the artist at the close of the exhibition.
 Hand delivered works not picked up by the gallery’s designated pick-up date will become the property of Number: Inc.

 Artists chosen to participate will receive a loan form from MCA that must be filled out and sent back.
 MCA will include chosen works of art under its insurance policy for works of art on view in its exhibition spaces.